 Salt, more precisely the sodium inside of it, regulates our blood pressure and our water pressure.
 Too much salt intake leads to many diseases, the best known is hypertension.

-The World Health Organization (WHO) recommends 5g salt intake per day, the equivalent of a teaspoon.
-But the average consumption is superior of 10g a day and sometimes can reach some 12gr.
+Did you know that The World Health Organization (WHO) recommends only 5g salt intake per day, the equivalent of a teaspoon?
+But the average consumption is way superior of 10g a day and sometimes can reach some 12gr.
 The problem of this over consumption does not come from its direct consumption: the majority of our salt intake is hidden.
 Over 70% of the excess comes from cooked dishes and desserts (canned food, frozen food, soups or sauces, pizza, etc.).
 Whenever possible we need to avoid industrial or processed foods.

 And if we consume this kind of food, here are some tips to avoid too much salt: